RafaelVidaurre/yakuza/Readme.md

   ];
 });
 ```

 Execution blocks run sequentially, meaning one execution block will only run when the previous block was run or **skipped**.
 \* Tasks are skipped if not `enqueued` or if their builders return empty arrays.
-Execution blocks are skipped if all tasks inside it are skipped aswel
+Execution blocks are skipped if all tasks inside it are skipped as well.